-What services are offered by Counseling and Testing Service?
+What services are offered by the Counseling and Mental Health Center?

 What is counseling like, and how do I know if I would benefit?

 Counseling is a process by which people who are dissatisfied with some aspect of their lives enter into a relationship with a trained professional to gain greater insight into their situation and to develop more effective ways of responding to life experiences.
 Counselors generally do not give advice or make decisions for their clients.
 They ask questions and make comments to help you understand yourself more fully, make your own choices, and become more connected to others.
 To receive the most benefit from counseling, you will need to attend sessions regularly and be honest and open about your concerns; and this is sometimes difficult.
 Counseling is intended to improve your life in the “real world,” so making efforts to practice new behaviors, approaches, and ways of thinking, as recommended by your counselor, could be a crucial element to the success of your counseling experience.
 Although counseling helps most people, it is not always or completely effective.

 In general, most people can handle most of life's problems on their own or with the help of family or friends.
 There are times, however, when we "get stuck" or can't figure out the solution on our own.
 When people develop problems of sufficient severity, professional assistance is needed.
 Also, many times college students find they are a long distance from their friends/family and they don't have their usual support network to turn to.
 These are times when counseling may be helpful.

 What if I am in crisis or am having thoughts of suicide?

 Crisis situations include suicidal thoughts, homicidal thoughts, recent sexual or physical assault, death of a close loved one, or symptoms of psychosis (seeing or hearing things that others do not see or hear).
 Students who feel they are in a crisis can call the counseling center during business hours and request to speak with a counselor that day.
 During non-business hours and on weekends, students in crisis can utilize emergency services available to them.